-The Island of Manhattan and the surrounding Burroughs are hardly ever quiet.
+Manhattan Island and the surrounding Boroughs are hardly ever quiet.
 The city that never sleeps is bustling with people, day in and day out, locals on their way to work and tourists on their way to the see the sights.
 It can be hard to imagine any place in New York City being quiet or empty, and truly there are few places that fit that description.

 Apart from one.

 Hart Island is everything Manhattan is not.
 Tranquill and flat, the land’s handful of structures are no more than two or three stories high and almost entirely abandoned.
 The two islands do have one thing in common though – both of them are overrun with people, the ever-growing population threatening the resources and creating incredible overcrowding.
 It’s just that Hart Island’s population is no longer living.

 For 50 cents an hour, inmates ferried in from Rikers Island are paid to bury the dead.
 In inglorious, numbered trenches lie the bodies of the unclaimed; used cadavers from medical schools or unnamed homeless scraped off of the streets.
 It’s a place where backgrounds, colors, tax brackets, and criminal records hold no bearing.
 Everyone who lies on Hart Island ends up the same way, in an unremarkable pine box in an unmarked potter’s field.